 The default processing mode in MySQL Enterprise Backup 3.8 and higher, employing multiple threads for different classes of internal operations (read, process, and write).
-See Section 1.3, "Making Backups Faster and Smaller" for an overview, Section 4.1.11, "Capacity Options" for the relevant mysqlbackup options, and Performance Considerations for MySQL Enterprise Backup for performance guidelines and tips.
+See Section 1.3, "Overview of Backup Performance and Capacity Considerations" for an overview, Section 4.1.11, "Performance / Scalability / Capacity Options" for the relevant mysqlbackup options, and Chapter 7, Performance Considerations for MySQL Enterprise Backup for performance guidelines and tips.